 As the head of the BBC acknowledged, “It’s hard to overstate how profoundly and rapidly the giant global players are reshaping the market around us.”

-Netflix spent an estimated $13 million on programming in 2018, compared to the £1.5 billion spent by BBC Television.
+Netflix spent an estimated $13 billion on programming in 2018, compared to the £1.5 billion spent by BBC Television.

 So how should public service broadcasters respond?
 He suggested that firstly “we can make linear and non-linear, TV channels and video-on-demand, work together.”
 Secondly, he said “PSBs are strongest in the content that UK audiences love”.
 Thirdly, “PSBs have the brand, the reputation, and the archive”.